 Expat Returning to UK – Your essential guide

-Are you a UK expat thinking of returning home?
+Are you a UK expat thinking of going home?
 If so, there’s a lot to think about.
 In fact, you’d be forgiven for not knowing where to begin.
 There’s so much to consider.

 Finances, taxes, education, mortgages and healthcare to name but a few.
-In this essential guide we highlight the main points you need to think about.
+We highlight the main points you need to think about.

 The topics covered in this article provide a good outline of what lies ahead.
 Most importantly, it will give you a heads up, and a good idea where your attention needs to focus first.